Boxing at the 2020 Summer Olympics – Women's welterweight

 The women's welterweight boxing event at the 2020 Summer Olympics took place between 24 July and 7 August 2021 at the Ryōgoku Kokugikan.
 There were 18 boxers from 18 nations in the competition.
+Reigning welterweight World Champion Busenaz Sürmeneli of Turkey won the gold medal.

 Background

 This competition marked the debut appearance of the women's welterweight event.
 The previous women's tournaments in 2012 and 2016 skipped directly from lightweight (57–60 kg) to middleweight (69–75 kg).
 Welterweight fills some of that gap, at 64–69 kg.

-Reigning welterweight World Champion Busenaz Sürmeneli of Turkey became the eventual gold medal winner.

 Qualification

 A National Olympic Committee (NOC) could enter only 1 qualified boxer in the weight class.
 There were 18 quota places available for the women's welterweight, allocated as follows: